 A standard polymerase chain reaction (PCR) test (also known as a nose and throat swab done at a testing clinic) – is a diagnostic test and can confirm if someone has COVID-19.
 These tests take a deep nasal sample and throat sample and are tested in laboratories.

 If a worker receives a positive rapid antigen test result

-If a worker tests positive to COVID-19 symptoms, they should follow NSW Health advice.
+If a worker tests positive to COVID-19, they should stay home and follow NSW Health’s testing positive to COVID-19 advice.